Solution for iPhone Black Screen After Updating to iOS 16

 Standard Mode helps with fixing issues without deleting user data.
 Advanced Mode is to be used only when Standard Mode does not fix the issue and using this mode will delete user data from the device.

-Dr.Fone System Repair (iOS System Recovery) will then download the firmware (about 5 GB on average).
+Dr.Fone - System Repair (iOS) will then download the firmware (about 5 GB on average).
 You can also download the firmware manually should the software fail to download the firmware automatically.
 The download link is thoughtfully provided right there for convenience.

-You will likely see your device come out of the black screen of death and it will be updated to the latest iOS 14.5 once again and hopefully this will resolve your issues and give you a stable iOS 14.5 update experience.
+You will likely see your device come out of the black screen of death and it will be updated to the latest iOS 16 once again, hopefully, this will resolve your issues and give you a stable iOS 16 update experience.

 Device Not Recognized?